CASE STUDY · PAYPAL · 2019-2024

 The Challenge

-The effect was easy to predict and hard to see.
-Customers in early life, the window where trust is still forming, were getting overlapping outreach from sources that never coordinated, at a volume no single team felt responsible for.
+The effect was hard to see, but predictable in hindsight.
+Customers, especially in the early life window where trust is still forming, were getting overlapping outreach from sources that never coordinated, at a volume no single team felt responsible for.

 THIS WAS A SHARED SURFACE WITH NO OWNER

+The PayPal Home/Dashboard team I owned was used to calculating how the accumulation of multiple products defined the customer gestalt experience.
+"All of the communications sent to a customer" was not owned by a single team, it had a tangible effect on customer trust.
+This was a problem I could solve.
 This was no single screen to redesign or flow to optimize.
 This was an organizational challenge, with fragmented ownership was adding up to real harm against the one thing every team shared, which was customer trust.
 You can't argue against a problem nobody can see.
-We needed to make it visible, put it in terms that asked for a structural answer, and find an caretaker
+We needed to make it visible, put it in terms that asked for a structural answer, and find a caretaker

 The Approach